kunwarabhinav123/HMS/README.md

 # HMS
 Hostel Management System(HMS)
-It is a website which provide hostels to the student easily.It also help the college staff by not maintaing file and record data of student who enrolls the hostel.
+It is a website which provide hostels to the student easily.
+It also help the college staff not to maintain file and record for the data/document  of student who registers and enrolls the hostels.